Rockell

-Rachel Alexandra Mercaldo (born March 4, 1977 in Staten Island, New York), better known as Rockell, is an American freestyle, hi-NRG and pop singer-songwriter, best known for her 1997 hit single, "In a Dream".
+Rachel Alexandra Mercaldo (born March 4, 1977, in Staten Island, New York), known professionally as Rockell, is an American freestyle, hi-NRG and pop singer and songwriter, best known for her 1997 hit single, "In a Dream".

-Music career
+Career

 1996–2001: What Are You Lookin' At? and Instant Pleasure

-In 1996, Rockell released her debut single, "I Fell In Love".
+In 1996, Rockell released her debut single, "I Fell in Love".
 In the late 1990s, she had major dance hits with the songs "In a Dream", "When I'm Gone" and "Can't We Try" (a duet with Collage and remake of the Dan Hill and Vonda Shepard 1987 hit song).
 All of these tracks appeared on her 1998 debut album entitled What Are You Lookin' At?.
 "I Fell In Love", distributed by the then BMG Canada, reached #1 on the Canadian Singles Chart while the follow-up classic inspired by DJ UpperCutz, "In a Dream" reached #6.
 She released a second album, Instant Pleasure, in 2000.
 Instant Pleasure included the single "What U Did 2 Me" which reached #101 on the Billboard Hot 100 chart in 2001.
 She released a music video for the single.
 Remixes of "What U Did 2 Me" were released including the popular JP's Radio Mix.